 Is Donald proving us wrong?

-After 6 months of President Trump, should we rewrite the leadership books?
+After seeing President Trump in action, should we rewrite the leadership books?

 In my leadership development programmes I often use an a picture of Trump to provoke discussion about what works in business, and what doesn’t.
 Even allowing for the imperfect read-across from politics to business, it works.
 Donald’s angry face makes people smile – or groan – with recognition.